 [Powers of Ten](https://jkm-library.s3.amazonaws.com/blocks/powers-of-10.mp4?height=480&width=640&autoplay=true&loop=true&muted=true)

-NFT Embeds
+NFT embeds

-You can read more about NFT Embeds here
+Learn more about NFT Embeds here.

 iFrames

-It’s possible to embed any page by creating an iFrame block.
+It’s possible to embed any web page by creating an iFrame block.
 This is useful when embedding interactive WebGL content, for example.
 Simply set display=iframe

 as a query parameter.